 So just how do you get your pet to stardom?

-Pet modelling is big business and growing bigger.
+Pet modelling is a big business and growing bigger.
 Brits love their pets, with more than 54 million pets residing in the UK, and growing steadily.

-Over recent years pets have become more and more important to advertisers in their campaigns who are always on the look-out for new fresh pet talent.
+Over recent years pets have become more and more important to advertisers in their campaigns who are always on the lookout for new fresh pet talent.

 Pet Modelling Agencies

-Pet modelling agencies work is wide ranging, with pets appearing in films, commercials, advertising, TV, theatre work, advertising and include all kinds of animals, not just pets.
+Pet modelling agencies’ work is wide-ranging, with pets appearing in films, commercials, advertising, TV, theatre work, advertising and include all kinds of animals, not just pets.

 What Your Pet Will Need To Become A Pet Model

 - A great memorable name